Hanging out for that date tonight with the back of your eyelids?

 So why are we so tired?
 Generally, there is a combination of factors.

-There are plenty more reasons then this as to why you are so tired.
-The point is….
-There are usually a few reasons and addressing all the causes will help you regain your fresh self.
+There are plenty more reasons than this as to why you are so tired.
+The point is…. there are usually a few reasons and addressing all the causes will help you regain your fresh self.

 This blog post is an educational tool only.
 It is not a replacement for medical advice from a registered and qualified doctor or health professional.